kaiomagalhaes/blog/en/code_quality_ruby.md

 ##### [Rubocop](https://github.com/bbatsov/rubocop)

-RuboCop is a Ruby static code analyzer, it searches for smells and bad practces defined by the community.
+RuboCop is a Ruby static code analyzer, it searches for smells and bad practices defined by the community.
 Examples of smells are:

   * Method too complex